Kylin-Network/kylin-collator/README.md

 ### 2b) Launch manually

-We need to make sure that the prerequisite have been built for the binaries.
+Make sure that the prerequisite have been completed and we have built the binaries as shown [above](#prerequisite-for-both-the-approaches).
 Follow the steps below to launch the network
 #### Create local chain spec

 ```bash